friends at basketball game

 Risks for developing babies

-When pregnant people use nicotine, it can affect the health of their developing baby.
+When pregnant people use nicotine or are around other people who use nicotine products, it can affect the health of their developing baby.
 Nicotine may increase the risk of low birth weight, developmental delays, and other complications in babies.
 Nicotine use by either parent can also be toxic to the reproductive system, affecting fertility and making it more difficult to conceive.

 Image